 With all the above aspects taken care of, look for the following basic features in a camera:

 - Resolution: The bigger the better but do not forget to look at the sensor size for better quality images

-- Optical stabilization: This will help you to shoot without a tripod and still get decent quality images.
+- Anti shake: This will help you to shoot without a tripod and still get decent quality images.

-- Other features: Some other photography specific features include; light metering, focus points, auto focus etc.
+- Other features: Some other photography specific features include; shutter speed, ISO range, light metering, focus points, auto focus etc.